Day 1: Welcome to Uganda!

 The additional cost for this optional activity is USD 50 per person

-Day 6: To Lake Mutanda
+Day 6: Lake Bunyonyi

 Offering some of the best views in Uganda, Mutanda Lake Resort is perched on a peninsula overlooking a series of small islands scattered across the water and the volcanoes from the Virunga Range rising out of the mist in the distance.

 Gorilla Tracking is the main highlight of a visit to the southern parts of Bwindi Forest, but you are also in the perfect place for volcano hikes, birding, nature and culture walks and canoe and paddle board excursions.
-The sunset scenes are unforgettable so make sure to find your way to the veranda in time for sundowners.
+The sunset scenes are unforgettable so make sure to find your way to the lodge’s veranda in time for sundowners.

-Day 7: Gorilla Tracking
+Day 7: Gorilla Trekking in Bwindi Forest

 Encountering the rare and endangered Mountain Gorillas of Bwindi Impenetrable National Park is an experience of a lifetime.